 Using a partner connection means using a platform like LeadsBridge to provide an integration between CAPI and a data destination.

-When using a partner, you have access to a team of experts that keep up with anything and everything related to CAPI, again allowing you to focus on what’s most important to you: New leads.
+Also, you’ll have access to a team of experts that keep up with anything and everything related to CAPI, so you can focus on what’s most important to you: New leads.

-One of the only downsides to this approach is that you don’t have full control, nor do you have customization options.
+One of the only downsides to this approach is that you don’t have full control or customization options.
 Instead, you have a quick and easy connection made by an intuitive tool, allowing you to focus your efforts on your expertise.

 Although a direct connection (at face value) is free, it can cost a decent amount when it comes to maintenance.
 With LeadsBridge, with your monthly or annual subscription, you will have full access to experts, ready to help you at any time.